 One of the potential benefits of wealth planning is the opportunity for families to have meaningful conversations about their hopes, dreams, legacy wishes, and more.
 These types of planning discussions can not only help to create family intimacy, but may also help build relationship capital for the future.

-In my first Viewpoints article, If money talks, so should you, I defined relationship capital as “the relational reserve of goodwill that allows families to talk about anything,” and I gave four guiding principles for building it.
-In this article, I outline what I consider the three outcomes that we strive for in order to have effective family communication—and how these goals can help lay the foundation for sensitive and complex estate planning decisions.
+In a related Viewpoints article, If money talks, so should you, I defined relationship capital as "the relational reserve of goodwill that allows families to talk about anything," and I gave 4 guiding principles for building it.
+In this article, I outline what I consider to be the 3 outcomes that we strive for in order to have effective family communication—and how these goals can help lay the foundation for sensitive and complex estate planning decisions.

 Defining your goals